 In making his argument, however, Kesler is silent about the evidence that Trump intentionally refused to stop the riot after it began.
 For over two hours, people begged him to say something to stop it, and he refused, even while watching the television coverage of the violence.
 During this time, Chris Christie said publicly: "The president caused this protest to occur.
 He's the only one who can make it stop."

 Many of Trump's supporters have objected that his bad character does not matter as long as his policies are good.
 But a president who lacks moral and intellectual virtues like self-discipline, honesty, prudence, and wisdom is unlikely to intelligently formulate and promote good policies.
 Voegeli suggests this when he notes the chaotic disorder in Trump's policy reasoning.
 Kesler says "the Trump agenda was never well prepared and thought through" (34).
-Isn't that because due to his bad character, Trump was never well prepared, and he never thought through anything?
+Isn't that because of his bad character?

 So what are Trump's policies?
 Anton suggests: "secure borders, fair trade, a modest foreign policy" (26).
 Kesler suggests: "economic protectionism, 'internal improvements' or infrastructure spending, immigration reduced and tied to assimilation, a modest foreign policy mindful of the national interest, low taxes, judges willing to enforce the constitutional limits of legislative power, and a patriotic civic culture" (34).
 Kesler rightly points out that this largely coincides with the old-fashioned Republic Party policies that prevailed from Lincoln to Coolidge.